 A student loan co-signer is another individual who agrees to step in and take responsibility for repayment of your student loan(s) in the event that you, the student, cannot do so.
 Typically a parent, legal guardian, or family member, a co-signer can help secure a lower interest rate if they have good credit, which ultimately leads to borrowing less over the life of the loan.

 Having a co-signer for your student loans can be incredibly beneficial.
 However, there might come a day when you want to remove the co-signer from the loan and handle repayment on your own.
 How do you do so?

-For some private student loans, cosigners can be released from their responsibilities on the loan after you've made your monthly payments on time for a specified amount of time.
-The release is possible because you, the student, have proven that you can repay your student loan, and are not likely to default on your loan, and have also qualified as a creditworthy borrower.
-By releasing your cosigner they will no longer be responsible for your student loan debt, but instead you will be the only person responsible for repayment of the loan.
+For some private loans, co-signers can be released from their responsibilities on the loan after you've made a certain number of on-time payments.
+The release is possible because you, the student, have proven you can repay your student loan, are not likely to default on your loan, and have also qualified as a creditworthy borrower.
+By releasing your co-signer, they will no longer be responsible for your student loan debt; instead, you will be the only person responsible for repayment of the loan.

 To learn more about the Citizens Bank Education Refinance Loan® and the benefits of refinancing, call 1-877-405-2262 to speak with one of our Student Lending Specialists.

 The zip code you entered is served by Citizens One, the brand name for Citizens Bank's lending business outside of our 11‑state branch footprint.
 Under the Citizens One brand we offer Auto Loans, Credit Cards, Mortgages, Personal Loans and Student Loans.
 To learn more, please visit: